 In February 2011, the PCC awarded Mr. Stern up to a maximum of 8,250 performance-based restricted stock units, which would vest on January 1, 2014, if we achieved our targeted ROIC during the period of 2011 through 2013.
 The PCC granted the award to Mr. Stern to offset certain benefits he did not receive at the time of his hire and as an incentive for him to remain with our company and assist in achieving its performance objectives.
 Based upon the company's ROIC performance during the measurement period, Mr. Stern earned the maximum number of restricted stock units.
-When adjusted for the 2-for-1 share split effective May 15, 2013, Mr. Stern will receive 16,500 shares in 2014.
-Since these shares vest in 2014, this payout will be reflected in the Option Exercises and Stock Vested table in the 2015 proxy.
+When adjusted for the 2-for-1 share split effective May 15, 2013, Mr. Stern received 16,500 shares in 2014.